Ken Eurell: Police career

+Arrest

+Documentary

 Eurell appears as himself in the documentary The Seven Five, which was purchased by Sony Pictures and produced by John Lesher and Megan Ellison.

+Co-author

 Eurell, Frank Girardot and Burl Barer co-authored the true crime novel Betrayal In Blue: The Shocking Memoir Of The Scandal That Rocked The NYPD published by Wild Blue Press.

 Recent career

 Eurell has been featured on many podcasts, periodicals, radio and television programs.

 Eurell has a YouTube channel where he discusses police corruption.